 What is an Amazon FBA calculator

-If you are a seller trying to decide whether to use Fulfilment-by-Amazon (FBA) or another fulfillment method, the Amazon FBA Calculator will be of great help for you.
+If you are a seller trying to decide whether to use Fulfilment-by-Amazon (FBA) or another fulfillment method, the free Amazon FBA Calculator will be of great help to you.
 A seller can use the calculator to either calculate FBA fees or compare just to FBM (fulfillment From Merchant) with FBA

 The Amazon FBA calculator can help you determine if you are an Amazon FBA seller.
 This calculator gives you an accurate estimate of your profit on each item and every sale.
 FBA calculator calculates the correct fixed closing fee based on price category, shipping charges according to volume, size, weight, or volume, pick-and-pack fee, and any storage fees that may be applicable.